-- Communication: Express ideas and information in writing and speaking in a manner that is clear and appropriate to the audience, and read and listen effectively. - Critical Thinking: Apply objective, valid methods of inquiry and problem-solving to draw rational, ethical, and coherent conclusions. - Quantitative Literacy: Reason and solve quantitative problems from a wide array of authentic contexts and everyday life situations. - Teamwork: Facilitate a team's ability to achieve a desired goal or outcome.
+- Communication: Express ideas and information in writing and speaking in a manner that is clear and appropriate to the audience, and read and listen effectively. - Critical thinking: Apply objective, valid methods of inquiry and problem-solving to draw rational, ethical, and coherent conclusions. - Interpersonal relations: Interact effectively with individuals and/or within groups. - Numeracy: Achieve competency with numbers and graphical skills to interpret and communicate quantifiable information, and apply mathematical and statistical skills in practical and abstract contexts.

-- Diversity: Examine the causes and expressions of difference, power, and discrimination. - Humanities: Explore how people process, document, and express their social and cultural experience. - Social Science: Examine society, behavior, and relationships among individuals within a society.
+- Diversity: Examine the causes and expressions of difference, power, and discrimination. - Humanities: Explore how people process, document, and express their social and cultural experience. - Social Science: Examine society, behavior, and relationships among individuals within a society. - Natural Science: Develop familiarity with various aspects of the physical world and scientific explanations of observed phenomena.

-• Natural Science: Develop familiarity with various aspects of the physical world and scientific explanations of observed phenomena.
+- Gain a basic introduction to scientific reasoning as it applies to study of human evolution. - Gain a basic understanding of human beings as an aspect of the natural world and their interaction with the physical environment. - Gain a basic understanding of humans as a product of the contingencies of natural history with no more significance than any other species. - Gain a basic understanding of the history of scholarship which serves as foundation of modern cosmology and anthropological thought.

-- Gain a basic introduction to scientific reasoning as it applies to study of human evolution. - Gain a basic understanding of human beings as an aspect of the natural world and their interaction with the physical environment. - Gain a basic understanding of humans as a product of the contingencies of natural history with no more significance than any other species. - Gain a basic understanding of the history of scholarship which serves as foundation of modern cosmology and anthropological thought. - Achieve an appreciation of the diversity of cultures and the role it plays in determining human behavior. - Gain a comprehension of the nature of human language. - Gain a comprehension of the nature of human societies. - Develop the ability to apply the notion of relativism to the understanding of religion, values, world views, ideology and the concept of human nature. - Develop a conceptual understanding of the basic issues of multiculturalism. - Develop an informed understanding of the basic issues of class, ethnicity, race, gender, and religion as cultural constructs.
+- Achieve an appreciation of the diversity of cultures and the role it plays in determining human behavior. - Gain a comprehension of the nature of human language. - Gain a comprehension of the nature of human societies. - Develop the ability to apply the notion of relativism to the understanding of religion, values, world views, ideology and the concept of human nature. - Develop a conceptual understanding of the basic issues of multiculturalism. - Develop an informed understanding of the basic issues of class, ethnicity, race, gender, and religion as cultural constructs.